top of page

 It was a tough decision for Manager Tony La Russa, who was a staunch supporter of McGwire, a decision that he certainly would not have made in any other season Mac had in St. Louis.

-Similarly, the Cardinal organization made a tough decision this past offseason that they would not have made in other offseason: to trade Nolan Arenado.
-As the team began moving on from the current core, of which Arenado is a part.
+Similarly, the Cardinal organization made a tough decision during the 2024 offseason that they would not have made in other offseasons: to trade Nolan Arenado.
+As the team began moving on from its core players, of which Arenado i=was a part.

 McGwire’s pinch-hitter was Kerry Robinson.
 Robinson sported an 85 OPS+ that season.